kopiro/otto/README.md

 #### IO.Web

-It provides a clean Socket.IO interface to interact with the bot.
+It provides a REST API interface to interact with the bot.

-For every request, you must provide a unique session ID.

-Params:

-- `sessionId`: required
-- `outputType`: optional, define an additional output type (example: `voice`)

 ## I/O Accessories